omkardagade/mean_reversion_strategy/README.md

 3. 🧠 Python & Libraries
 	•	pandas: For data manipulation, rolling windows, and signal creation.
-	•	yfinance: For downloading historical stock price data at 15-minute intervals.
+	•	yfinance: For downloading historical stock price data at 15 minute intervals.
 	•	ta (Technical Analysis library): To compute indicators like RSI and Bollinger Bands with ease.
-	•	Exception Handling: Used try-except blocks to ensure the system doesn’t break when data is missing or APIs fail.
+	•	Exception Handling: Used try except blocks to ensure the system doesn’t break when data is missing or APIs fail.

 ⸻